jonnonz1/nz-statute-book/acts/public/1980/crimes-internationally-protected-persons-united-nations-and-associated-personnel-and-hostages-act-1980.md

 **Hostages**

 ### 8 Hostage-taking
-(1) Subject to subsection (2) of this section, every one commits the crime of hostage-taking who, whether in or outside New Zealand, unlawfully seizes or detains any person (in this section called the hostage) without his consent, or with his consent obtained by fraud or duress, with intent to compel the Government of any country or any international intergovernmental organisation or any other person to do or abstain from doing any act as a condition, whether express or implied, for the release of the hostage.
+(1) Subject to subsection (2), every one commits the crime of hostage-taking who, whether in or outside New Zealand, unlawfully seizes or detains any person (in this section called the hostage) without his consent, or with his consent obtained by fraud or duress, with intent to compel the Government of any country or any international intergovernmental organisation or any other person to do or abstain from doing any act as a condition, whether express or implied, for the release of the hostage.
 (2) No one shall be convicted of the crime of hostage-taking if— (a) the act of hostage-taking takes place in New Zealand; and (b) the alleged offender and the hostage are New Zealand citizens; and